 “Considering the significance of the online industry and the impact which it can have on the traditional banking channels/NBFC sector, it would be prudent to regulate this emerging industry.
 In its nascent stage, this industry has the potential to disrupt the financial sector and throw surprises,” noted the Central Bank in its consultation paper on the subject.

 Global practices on regulating the P2P lending sector have been mixed.
 Countries such as China, South Korea, and Egypt have unregulated P2P lending markets.
 On the other hand, in countries such as the UK, Australia, New Zealand, and Canada, P2P platforms are regulated as intermediaries.
 In some developed European nations — France, Italy, and Germany — P2P platforms have to follow banking regulations.
 The world’s largest economy — the US — has its own unique model for regulating P2P businesses.
 In the US, P2P businesses are monitored on two levels — regulated by the Securities and Exchange Commission (SEC), they are subject to state laws as well.

-The RBI had released a consultation paper on P2P lending in April 2016 and had also welcomed feedback and suggestions.
+The RBI had released a consultation paper on Peer to Peer Lending in April 2016 and had also welcomed feedback and suggestions.
 Going by the developments since then, it appears that the RBI may create a separate category for P2P lending businesses within the category of NBFCs (non-banking finance companies).
 The RBI had followed a similar approach for regulating microfinance companies.